aelzenaar/ncea-notes/unibooks.md

    geometric, which is nice, but I don't think it has enough personality.
 I don't know of any *better* books in this regard though, and it's a Dover book so it's very cheap.
 (515.93 F53)
  * E.B.
 Saff and A.D.
 Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
-I don't hate it, and I found it useful for 334.
-(Clarification: Not UoA 334, but UofT 334.)
+I don't hate it, and I found it useful for complex calculus.
    It's a bit expensive though, because it's a calculus book...
 (515.9 S12)
  * Tristan Needham, _Visual Complex Analysis_.
 Now this is actually a complex analysis book rather than a calculus book.
 It is very geometric.
 I quite like it.
 (I have no strong opinions on the books in this section, but this is perhaps the book I have the least not strong opinion about.)
 There is